archfz/cypress-terminal-report/README.md

 directory.
 You should add `it.only` to the test case you are working on to speed up development.

 ## Release Notes

+#### 1.3.1

+- Added creation of output path for outputTarget files if directory does not exist.
+- Fixed issue with ctrAfter task not being registered when outputTarget not configured. [issue](https://github.com/archfz/cypress-terminal-report/issues/26)

 #### 1.3.0